aggregat4/dendriform/JOURNAL.md

 Good progress, fixed node moving up and down and adding test in the process.

 Updated readme with current known bugs and potential improvements.

+# 2022-06-18

+Fixing undo bugs.
+I did not save the beforefocuspos and afterfocuspos for the update name and note commands.
+Additionally since update name and update note do _not_ require a rerender (since we do them in place), we were also not doing a rerender on undoing the operation.

+However when undoing a rename we just replace the node contents and we don't actually type in the element.
+So I made it possible for an undo action to require a rerender when the original command did not.

+The combination of doing a rerender and of storing the actual before and after cursor positions for those operations makes undo work for editing names and notes.